mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/project/objective_c.md

 description: In this step you create an Xcode project and add the iOS Client SDK library.
 ---

-# Xcode Project & Workspace
+# Xcode Project and Workspace

 You will be using the iOS Client SDK library inside an Xcode project you'll create next: